Artificial Neural Networks #AILabPage

 Quantum Computing and Neural Networks – Debunking The Myth

-When it comes to the human brain it needs much less time and much less data to recognize some of the pictures/objects.
-In reality, we can not compare the human brain and neural networks, each of them have its unique feature and capabilities.
-Quantum computers open up a floodgate of opportunities.
-The ways for the empirical implementation of quantum artificial neural networks (in case it’s gonna happen).
+When it comes to the human brain, it needs much less time and much less data to recognize some of the pictures and objects.
+In reality, we cannot compare the human brain and neural networks; each of them has its own unique features and capabilities.
+Quantum computers open up a floodgate of opportunities. ways for the empirical implementation of quantum artificial neural networks (in case it’s going to happen).

 Points to Note:

 When to use artificial neural networks as opposed to traditional machine learning algorithms is a complex one to answer.
-It entirely depends upon the problem at hand to solve.
+It entirely depends on the problem at hand.
 One needs to be patient and experienced enough to have the correct answer.
-All credits if any remain on the original contributor only.
-The next upcoming post will talk about Recurrent Neural Networks in detail.
+All credits, if any, remain with the original contributor only.
+The next upcoming post will talk about recurrent neural networks in detail.

 Books Referred & Other material referred